emacs-ng/emacs-ng/README.md

 emacs-ng is based off of the `native-comp` branch of emacs, and regularly merges in the latest from that branch.

-The last merged commit is `79b8b6ca45` by Andrea Corallo (Fri Mar 26 2021).
+The last merged commit is `978afd788f` by Andrea Corallo (Thu Apr 1 2021).

 ## Motivation